Indonesian anti-terrorism law responds to church attacks but worries human rights groups

-Just 20 years ago, Indonesia became a democracy after the strongman rule of Suharto, a general who was in power for more than three decades.
-Empowering the military and having a loose definition of terror could put too much power in the hands of those who perpetuated atrocities in the not-so-distant past, such as in Aceh, Papua, and East Timor, Harsono said.
+Indonesia became a democracy just 20 years ago, following the strongman rule of Suharto, a general who was in power for more than three decades.
+Empowering the military and having a loose definition of terrorism could put too much power in the hands of those who perpetuated atrocities in the not-so-distant past, such as in Aceh, Papua, and East Timor, Harsono said.

 “Indonesia has many areas with deep roots of violence and impunity,” he said.

-The attack in May, which killed 13 churchgoers and a security officer, was the deadliest terrorist attack in Indonesia since a 2002 bombing in Bali.
-Then, the target was foreign tourists.
+The Surabaya attack in May, which killed 13 churchgoers and a security officer, was the deadliest terrorist attack in Indonesia since a 2002 bombing in Bali.
+The target then was foreign tourists.
 This time it was Indonesian Christians, who make up about 10 percent of the population, according to the 2010 census.
-Many feared that the attacks were another sign that the country’s religious diversity is under threat.
+Many feared that the attacks were another sign that the country’s tradition of tolerance is under threat.